alexsander55455455-cmyk/hbm-ntm-reforged/README.md

 Original HBM's Nuclear Tech Mod belongs to its original creators.

 This project is not an official release from the original HBM NTM creators.
 It is made to preserve, restore, and continue the mod for the community.

+Extended Edition content is used only as selected additional/expanded content where appropriate.
+The original HBM NTM 1.7.10 experience remains the main foundation.

 ## License